Table of Contents

 Dog blankets for winter to keep your pet warm

-This way, they are able to protect themselves from the cold.
-Moreover, in some temperatures, a blanket may not be enough and you may need to get a dog house with a heater to provide proper shelter.
+This way, they can protect themselves from the cold.
+Moreover, a blanket may not be enough in some temperatures, and you may need to get a dog house with a heater to provide proper shelter.

-If you do have to keep your dog outside during the cold weather, you absolutely should invest in an insulated dog house (with plenty of blankets inside), and maybe install a dog house heater too so your pooch has somewhere to hide.
+If you do have to keep your dog outside during the cold weather, you absolutely should invest in an insulated dog house (with plenty of blankets inside) and maybe install a dog house heater, too, so your pooch has somewhere to hide.

-However, if you live somewhere where it’s regularly cold or snows, there is the risk of hypothermia.
+However, if you live somewhere where it’s regularly cold or snows, hypothermia is a risk.
 Hypothermia occurs when your dog’s body temperature drops below a certain degree, typically when it falls below 99-95 F.

 Fur is usually not enough for most dogs

 If they're staying outside, a dog blanket is a must.
-Keep in mind that hard surfaces, such as hardwood, tile, linoleum, and other uncarpeted floors are colder and especially uncomfortable for older dogs, particularly ones with joint problems.
+Keep in mind that hard surfaces, such as hardwood, tile, linoleum, and other uncarpeted floors, are colder and especially uncomfortable for older dogs, particularly ones with joint problems.